vsrinivas/fuchsia/package_metadata.md

 The set of currently known features are as follows:

+- `introspection`, which requests access to introspect the system.
+The introspection namespace will be located at `/info_experimental`.

 - `persistent-storage`, which requests access to persistent storage for the device, located in `/data` in the package's namespace.
 (Future work will likely make this access more fine-grained than just the `/data` directory.)